 The hourly fee for a non-school aged child during regular standard hours ranges from $8.70 to $12:45.
 The hourly fee for outside standard hours ranges from $8.70 to $15.45.
 The weekend hourly fee ranges from $10.00 to $14.00.

 More information about fees is outlined in the Family Day Care Handbook.

 How do I enrol my child in Family Day Care?

-Use the Contact Us form at the bottom of this page to contact the Family Day Care Coordination Unit and our team will match you to a Family Day Care educator with a vacancy.
+Use the contact details below to reach out Family Day Care Coordination Unit and the team will match you to a Family Day Care educator with a vacancy.